 is a patient safety issue," notes Dana-Farber President and CEO, Laurie H. Glimcher, MD.
 "The next person who walks by while you're sneezing could be someone who just had a bone marrow transplant.
 We have to do whatever we can to protect that patient."

-members received the flu vaccine, giving Dana-Farber Cancer Institute one of the highest vaccination rates among Massachusetts hospitals.
+the flu vaccine, giving Dana-Farber Cancer Institute one of the highest vaccination rates among Massachusetts hospitals.

 Preventing the Flu: Staff